The 5 steps of the strategic planning process

 Another method for reviewing progress is the quarterly business review (QBR).
 Like the agile retrospective, it allows you to collect feedback and adjust accordingly.
 In the case of QBRs, however, we recommend dividing your feedback into four categories:

-- Start (what new items should be launched?).
+• Start: What new items should be launched?

-- Stop (what items need to be paused?).
+• Stop: What items need to be paused?

-- Change (what could be modified to perform better?).
+• Change: What could be modified to perform better?

 Strategic planners know that planning activities continue even after a project is complete.
 There’s always room for improvement and an action plan waiting to be implemented.
 Using the above approaches, your team can make room for new ideas within the existing strategic framework in order to track better to your long-term goals.

-Related: Quarterly business review template
+Quarterly business review template

 The beauty of the strategic plan is that it can be applied from the campaign level all the way up to organizational vision.
 Using the strategic planning framework, you build buy-in, trust, and transparency by collaboratively creating a vision for success, and mapping out the steps together on the road to your goals.

-Also, in so doing, you build in an ability to adapt effectively on the fly in response to data through measurement and evaluation, making your plan both flexible and resilient.
+In doing so, you build in an ability to adapt effectively on the fly in response to data through measurement and evaluation, making your plan both flexible and resilient.

 Related: 5 Tips for Holding Effective Post-mortems

-Mural unlocks collaborative strategic planning through a shared digital space with an intuitive interface, a library of pre-fab templates, and methodologies based on design thinking principles.
+Mural unlocks collaborative strategic planning through a shared digital space with an intuitive interface, a library of prefab templates, and methodologies based on design thinking principles.

 Outline goals, identify key metrics, and track progress with a platform built for any enterprise.
+Learn more about strategic planning with Mural.